 Getting a summons

-Once you submit your prospective juror questionnaire, your name will be placed into a second ballot if you’re available and eligible or we don’t accept your application for excusal.
+Once you submit your prospective juror questionnaire, your name will be placed into a second selection if you’re available and eligible or we don’t accept your application for excusal.

-If your name is randomly selected in the ballot, we send you a summons for jury service.
+If your name is randomly selected, we send you a summons for jury service.
 The summons will tell you:

 - the length and dates of your jury service period